 This scholarship was established by R&D Systems, a subsidiary of Techne Corporation, to honor the outstanding contributions of longtime employees Monica Tsang and James Weatherbee.
 Tsang, who earned a Ph.D. in biology from Brandeis University in 1975, was vice president of Techne Corporation in Minneapolis until she retired in 2007 to care for her husband.
 Weatherbee was also a vice president for R&D Systems/Techne Corp.
 Tsang and Weatherbee were co-founders of R&D Systems Biotechnology Division.
 The scholarship supports undergraduate students who have shown a commitment to academic achievement in biology.

 Carol Pletcher earned a Ph.D. in biochemistry at the College of Biological Sciences in 1979 and went on to a successful career at Cargill, where she ultimately became a vice president.
 Wayne Pletcher spent most of his career working as a research scientist and executive for 3M.
 He has also been active as a leader in Minnesota’s biotechnology community.
-Their fellowship supports outstanding female students pursing doctoral studies at the college.
+Their fellowship supports outstanding female students pursuing doctoral studies at the college.

 Alumnus Venkateswarlu Pothapragada (Ph.D.
 Physiological Chemistry '62) established this fellowship to honor his advisor, Wallace Armstrong, a biochemistry professor from 1934 to 1974, who did pioneering research on fluoride.
 After earning a Ph.D. and remaining in Armstrong's laboratory for several years, Dr. V, as friends call him, went to 3M, where he spend 32 years as a research scientist.
 The fellowship supports graduate students in biochemistry, molecular biology and biophysics, preferably students with ties to India.